leejw51/TachyonJump/README.md

 ## How it work
 Teach AI using user's keywords and website.

+## Why it should be open technology
+AI technology is good stuff, but it should be used in right places.

 ## Database Algorithm
 * Make words to vector
 * Use RNN for each word vector